-What kind of procedures use IR?
+What kind of procedures use interventional radiology?

 How does interventional radiology support great patient care at PRHC?

-IR helps us innovate and push the boundaries of what we can do for patients.
+It helps us innovate and push the boundaries of what we can do for patients.
 It often lets us quickly give a patient relief from discomfort or help get them a diagnosis.
 Because it’s minimally invasive, patients have less pain, shorter hospital stays, and face less risks than with surgery.